-Here in Corfu over the years the celebrations gained a strong Venetian influence that make today’s Corfu carnival completely different from those in other parts of Greece, it also demonstrates the innate zaniness of the Corfiots and shows their creativity
+Here in Corfu over the years, the celebrations gained a strong Venetian influence that makes today’s Corfu carnival completely different from those in other parts of Greece, it also demonstrates the innate zaniness of the Corfiots and shows their creativity

-Costumes worn, and the floats, are influenced by medieval pageantry and exude an aristocratic Venetian “air”.
+Costumes were worn, and the floats, are influenced by medieval pageantry and exuded an aristocratic Venetian “air”.

 The satires of absolutely everything are scorching, especially the satires of the politicians, both of today and of the past.

-Discretion and conservatism are unknown words and revelry continues in both city and the villages where they still maintain many unique customs that you can enjoy watching.
+Discretion and conservatism are unknown words and revelry continues in both the city of Corfu and the villages where they still maintain many unique customs that you can enjoy watching.

-One of them is the famous custom of Venetian marriage, sets and clothes of the era brings the atmosphere closer to that of the middle ages.
+One of them is the famous custom of Venetian marriage, sets and clothes of the era bring the atmosphere closer to that of the middle ages.

 Floats parade through the streets during the parade on the first Sunday of the Prodigal Son and also on the last Sunday of Carnival, when the King of Carnival is burned, among other characters that exist only here are the “Ntotoroi” ( doctors), the “nodaroi” (notaries) useful in reading the will of Carnival, and the “Muzeta” that is our name for the carnival masks which give anonymity.